-News broke earlier this year that girls in the UK are being forced to miss school because they can’t afford to buy sanitary products.
+News broke earlier this year that girls in the UK are being forced to miss school because they can’t afford to buy menstrual products.
 Too poor to buy tampons?
 In this country?
 In 2017?
 Surely not.

 At the heart of the story were testimonies of two teenage girls living in Leeds in northern England.
-During a radio interview with the BBC, the girls explained that the financial strain their families were under meant that they didn’t feel able to ask for extra money to buy sanitary products.
+During a radio interview with the BBC, the girls explained that the financial strain their families were under meant that they didn’t feel able to ask for extra money to buy menstrual products.

 This revelation – while awful – isn’t really shocking when considered along with the fact that there were 25,000 visits to food banks in Leeds alone in the past year.
-It isn’t hard to understand why tampons might not make it high up on the priority list for a family struggling to purchase a meal.
+It isn’t hard to understand why tampons and pads might not make it high up on the priority list for a family struggling to purchase a meal.

 The second girl said: “I didn’t know what was going on with my body…I thought it was only happening to me and I didn’t know if it was happening to anyone else so I was scared.”